-The Annual Report is a key organisational document which details various information relating to the achievements of the City and the Council; financial information and statements; key projects commenced or achieved; and strategic performance indicators.
+The aAnnual rReport is a key organisational document which details various information relating to the achievements of the City and the Council; financial information and statements; key projects commenced or achieved; and strategic performance indicators.
 The strategic performance indicators help to evaluate present programmes and make decisions on changes to them, or the need for additional services.

-The Annual Report is received by the community at the Annual General Meeting of Electors.
+The aAnnual report is received by the community at the Annual General Meeting of Electors.

-- Quarterly Reports for each quarter ended September, December, March and June a report is presented to Council.
-The report identifies any significant variations with the year-to-date performance and the year-to-date budget, any likely effect on the end-of-year results and any significant areas where the activities are not in accordance with budget estimates. - Monthly Reports timely and accurate reports are essential to keep the Council in an informed position to ensure it meets its financial responsibilities.
+• Quarterly Reports - for each quarter ended September, December, March and June a report is presented to Council.
+The report identifies any significant variations with the year-to-date performance and the year-to-date budget, any likely effect on the end-of-year results and any significant areas where the activities are not in accordance with budget estimates.